ZhukV/AppleApnPush/docs/index.md

 The root of notification slit to next objects:

 * Notification - the root object of notification.
-Store payload, priority, expiration, apns-id.
+Store payload, priority, expiration, apns-id, collapse-id.
 * Payload - the payload of notification.
 Store aps data and custom data.
 * Aps - the aps of notification.
 Store alert, badge, sound, category, thread, content-available.
 * Alert - the alert of notification.
 Store title, body, launch image and localized data.